Huang-Libo/Notebook/UNIX/The_AWK_Programming_Language/ch3_DATA_PROCESSING.md

 ### 1.3.
 Numbers with Commas

-Suppose we have a list of numbers that contain commas and decimal points, like `12,345.67`.
-Since awk thinks that the first comma terminates a number, these numbers cannot be summed directly.
+Suppose we have a list of numbers that contain commas and decimal points, like `12,345.67`. **Since awk thinks that the first comma terminates a number**(The value of `12,345.67` will be treated as `12` when converting from string to number), these numbers cannot be summed directly.
 The commas must first be erased:

 ```awk
 # sumcomma - add up numbers containing commas